-I thought I would write this tutorials after I received an e-mail from a visitor to our site.
+I thought I would write this tutorial after I received an e-mail from a visitor to our site.
 Max asked how I controlled the noise in the skies of my HDR & tone-mapped images.

-So my first step when I have short listed the image is to crop the shot, if necessary, remove any dust spots and make some basic adjustments in Lightroom.
+So my first step, when I have shortlisted the image, is to crop the shot.
+If necessary, remove any dust spots and make some basic adjustments in Lightroom.

 This is what I have to start working with.
-(With any of these thumbnails, click on them for the full image)

 So the first step is to create a duplicate of the background.

 So I pull up a preview of the various options and select a look I like.
-In this case it's 'Deep 2'
+In this case, it's 'Deep 2'

 The only issue I have is that the sky is too bright.
 I prefer the one created with 'Deep 1'

 No problem, duplicate the original background again, move it to the top of the layers stack and run the Deep 1 filter against that.